DaviRNascimento/JavaScriptStuff/README.md

 # JavaScriptStuff
-Inside this repositoty I will store import js files, that, in my opinion, can help me some moment during my programmer life
+Inside this repositoty I will store important js files that, in my opinion, can help me some moment during my programmer life